AnelMusic/anelmusic.github.io/posts/small-agents.md

     return {"status": "accepted"}
 ```

-This gate is not catching hallucinations.
-It is catching the model’s structural tendency to close things.
+This gate is catching the model’s structural tendency to close things.
 That tendency is useful in conversation because you want models to conclude thoughts.
-In multi-step agents, it is a bug.
-The gate re-routes it.
+Unfortunately, in multi-step agents, it is more like a bug.

 ## Separate Planning From Acting

-Small models get significantly safer when planning and execution are different modes.
-Not different prompts, with enforced tool constraints.
+Small models get significantly safer when planning and execution are different modes and not just different prompts, with enforced tool constraints.

-In plan mode, no write tools.
-No side effects.
-No irreversible actions.
+In plan mode, no write tools are registered and we want to reduce, side effects and irreversible actions as much as possible.
 The model can inspect, reason, and propose.
 Nothing it does has consequences.

 ```python
 class Mode: